 - Vision problems

 In short, there aren’t many areas of the body that the physiological effects of diabetes do not impact.
-And both types of diabetes are associated with a decreased life expectancy.
+Both types of diabetes are associated with a decreased life expectancy.

 Fortunately, people with diabetes can mitigate damage with conventional medications and other lifestyle changes.